varkxel/varkxel.github.io/utopia/entry1.md

 Developing a world generator to these requirements will be an interesting challenge and a huge learning experience.

 ## Creating the terrain
-To generate the terrain, I will use the afformentioned Simplex Fractal Noise.
-Simplex Noise offers a smooth and natural looking texture, which can then be interpreted as a property for the terrain - such as a biome map or height map.
+To generate the terrain, I will use the afformentioned Simplex Fractal Noise, as it offers a smooth and natural looking texture which can then be interpreted as a property for the terrain - such as a biome map or height map.
 However, a single layer of Simplex Noise can look unrealistic and flat, due to its lack of detail.

 ![Simplex Noise](./entry1/simplex_noise.png)